mem48/geocompr/main.md

 - **sf** functions can be combined using `%>%` operator and works well with the [tidyverse](http://tidyverse.org/) collection of R packages
 - **sf** function names are relatively consistent and intuitive (all begin with `st_`) compared with the function names and syntax of the **sp**, **rgdal** and **rgeos** packages that it supersedes.

-A broader advantage is that simple features are so well supported by other software products, not least PostGIS, which has heavily influenced the design of **sf**.
+A broader advantage is that simple features are so well-supported by other software products, not least PostGIS, which has heavily influenced the design of **sf**.

 A disadvantage you should be aware of, however, is that **sf** is not *feature complete* and that it continues to evolve.
 The transition from **sp** to **sf** will likely take many years, and many spatial packages may never switch.